Remembering who you really are...

 How many rugged boots do you go through in a year?

-In the end, Vasque needed to get back to its core!
+In the end, Vasque needs to get back to its core!
 To embrace the roots of the brand.
 Maybe even go overboard, placing these boots back where they belong.
 If suburban housewives buy the brand…so what?
 Our focus, our communication, and our brand experience must always be in the hearts, the lungs, the spine - and the soul - of our adventurer...

 ...Up where the air is thin, the load is heavy, and the risk is great!